teamcfadvance/cfstatic/full-guide.md

 </cfscript>
 {% endhighlight %}

-#### The throwOnMissing argument / Including non existent packages or files
+#### The throwOnMissing argument / including non existent packages or files

 The `throwOnMissing` argument is not required and will default to whatever the [configuration](#configuration) option, `throwOnMissingInclude`, is set to.
 The default, production ready setting is `false` (no errors will be thrown).
 If true, an error will be thrown if you attempt to include a resource that does not exist.

 By setting this option to `false`, or simply sticking with the default, CfStatic will *not* throw an error when you attempt to include a resource that does not exist.
 This allows you to create dynamic includes based on any rules you like.
-For instance, you might want to try to include page specific css when it is available, something like:
+For instance, you might want to try to include page specific CSS when it is available, something like:

 {% highlight cfm %}
 <cfscript>